-K-12 Teacher Training emphasis majors present a half-hour recital (MUSP 489) in the senior year.
+Music education emphasis majors present a half-hour recital (MUSP 489) in the senior year.
 Music composition emphasis majors complete a special project (MUED 489) in composition.
 Bachelor of Science majors present a half-hour recital (MUSP 489) during the senior year or complete a special project (MUED 489) in an area of particular interest.
 Associate of Science majors perform a minimum of 15 minutes in a recital (MUSP 289) during their last quarter of lessons.